banos/xxtmp-testmvc/examples/knockoutjs_require/readme.md

 ## Credit

-This TodoMVC application was created by [@loicknuchel](https://twitter.com/loicknuchel).
+This TobuyMVC application was created by [@loicknuchel](https://twitter.com/loicknuchel).